awsdocs/aws-iot-docs/developerguide/manage-job-cli.md

 ## List Jobs<a name="list-jobs"></a>

 You use the ListJobs command to get a list of all jobs in your AWS account\.
-Job data and job execution data are purged after 90 days\.
+Job data and job execution data are retained for a [limited time](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#job-limits)\.
 Run the following command to list all jobs in your AWS account:

 ```
 aws iot list-jobs